 What is a work injury claim in Maryland?

-A work injury claim generally refers to a legal claim arising from an injury that occurs while a person is performing job-related duties.
+A work injury claim generally refers to a legal claim arising from an injury caused generally by someone outside the employer that occurs while a person is performing job-related duties.

 Most workplace injuries are handled through the Maryland workers’ compensation system, which provides medical benefits and wage replacement without requiring proof of fault.